Julow/Unexpected-Keyboard/doc/Possible-key-values.md

 `delete_word`         | Delete the word to the left of the cursor.
 `forward_delete_word` | Delete the word to the right of the cursor.

+The values with `cursor_` are new in v1.31.0.
+Previous custom layouts specified the slider with `slider="true"`, which should be removed.

 ## Whitespace
 Value   | Meaning
 :------ | :------